 - Add economic value by providing training and opportunities that enhance the employability of the students.

 See also our research statement and the timetable for the next round of SCHC bids.

 New SCHC studentship opportunities with the National Library of Scotland

 We have several PhDs collaborations which will start this autumn.
 Follow the links to the AHRC website to find out more, including details of how to apply:

 - 'Private reflections and public pronouncements: Caribbean slavery in the Scottish consciousness, 1750-1834', with the National Library of Scotland and the University of Aberdeen.
-Deadline for applications: 8 May 2018.
+Deadline for applications was 8 May 2018.

 - 'The People's Friend?
 Recovering Scottish popular magazine culture', with the National Library of Scotland and the University of Strathclyde.
-Deadline for applications: 17 May.
+Deadline for applications was 17 May 2018.

 - 'From water to steam — The transition from renewable energy to coal during Scotland’s Industrial Revolution', with Historic Environment Scotland, the National Library of Scotland and University of Glasgow.
 Deadline for applications was 6 April 2018.